 - 1 cup water

 - 1 cup fresh cranberries

-Spread remaining 1/3-cup sugar on a plate.
-Stir cranberries into the cooled syrup, then use a slotted spoon to fish them out, letting excess syrup drip off.
-Roll the cranberries around in the sugar.
+- Stir cranberries into the cooled syrup, then use a slotted spoon to fish them out, letting excess syrup drip off.
+Transfer cranberries to a wire rack.
+Place remaining 1/3 cup sugar in a sieve and dust over the cranberries, shaking them around on the rack to get all angles.
 Let them sit there for about 30 minutes, until sugar hardens.